Farama-Foundation/PettingZoo/docs/classic.md

 | :----: | ----- |
 | +1     | -1    |

+#### Legal Moves

+The legal moves available for each agent, found in `env.infos[agent]['legal_moves']`, are updated after each step.
+Taking an illegal move ends the game with a reward of -1 for the illegally moving agent and a reward of 0 for all other agents

 ### Dou Dizhu

 | Observations | Actions  | Agents | Manual Control | Action Shape  | Action Values  | Observation Shape | Observation Values | Num States |